A Participants Database Add-On providing two different configurable multiple-field search capabilities.

 The Combo Multisearch has two general modes of operation: Filter Mode on or off.
-With filter mode “on,” all chosen search values must be present in the record for it to be included in a search result.
-If filter mode is off, a record will be included in the results if any of the provided search terms is present in the record.
+With filter mode “on,” all chosen search values must match the record’s values for it to be included in a search result.
+If filter mode is “off,” a record will be included in the results if any of the provided search terms matches the record’s values.

-Each search type, combo or multi, has a “Whole Word Match Only” switch so that searches made will only match a complete word in the search, not portions of a word.
+Each search type, combo or multi, has a “Whole Word Match Only” switch so that text searches will only match a complete word in the search, not portions of a word.
 For multi-search controls, this only affects text inputs where the user types in the search term.

 Returning to the Search Results

-Under the General settings tab, is a checkbox to enable restoring the previous search when returning to the search page.
+Under the General settings tab is an option to enable restoring the previous search when returning to the search page.
 This is convenient for users who need to navigate away from the search page and wish to return to the same page of results.
 If this is unchecked, the search page will be reset every time it is loaded.

 [pdb_list template=multisearch ]